AC 100 2012

 Cloudburst Summit – Three Points

-Cloudburst aid station was a welcome sight.
-I hit the aid station, grabbed watermelon and sliced mangos and began inhaling the fruit…not sure if I was hungry or just felt the urgency to get as many easy calories and sugar that I could.
-Fruit was the only thing I could get in so I had to take advantage.
+The cloudburst aid station was a welcome sight.
+I hit the aid station, grabbed a watermelon and sliced mangos and began inhaling the fruit…not sure if I was hungry or just felt the urgency to get as many easy calories and sugar that I could.
+The fruit was the only thing I could get in so I had to take advantage.
 Liz then did her magic as crew chief and got me on my way.
-From Cloubburst we had a few easy miles of service road that paralleled highway 2 until hitting the next aid station at Three Points.
+From Cloubburst we had a few easy miles of the service road that paralleled highway 2 until hitting the next aid station at Three Points.
 Randy and I ran this section together, neither one of us in any hurry after the hot section up to Cloudburst.

 Three Points – Mt Hillyer